binerogroup/documentation/_sources/networking/client-vpn/initial-configuration.rst.txt

 .. note::

-   The WebUI can only be accessed from the IP-address or network that was assigned in the "admin IP ranges" during the :doc:`setup of the VPN <setting-up>`.
+   The WebUI can only be accessed from the IP-address or network that was assigned in the **admin IP ranges** during the :doc:`setup of the VPN <setting-up>`.

    If you cannot reach the WebUI, its likely that you are connecting from another IP than the one you choose